flakeparadigm/telegram1090/README.md

 #### Updating
 If updates are availble, simply `git pull origin` to update your local repo, run `npm run build`, and restart the service `sudo systemctl restart telegram1090` or reboot.

+## 2. Bot notifications
+After you have the service running, you'll need to start a Telegram chat with the bot and subscribe to the notifications using the `subscribe` command.

+### Commands
+#### subscribe
+Subscribes you to the notification messages and must be done before the bot is able to send you any messages.
+The service saves any subscribed chats to a file perioditcally, so it should be able to maintain the chats between restarts.

+#### unsubscribe
+Removes your subscription to the notification messages.
+After running this command you should no longer receive any messages from this bot.

 ## Extra reading
 - How Flightradar24 (and other similar sites) works. https://habr.com/en/post/440596/